 As you keep digging deeper to answer the question of what is cultural diversity you start to realize that it’s much more than the obvious classifications of ethnicity, race, or nationality.
 It’s about the many layers of influence in a person’s life that contribute to their thinking, beliefs, behavioral and emotional patterns.
 So if you seek to create a more culturally diverse work environment, it’s critical that you look into these very rich layers of diversity that are often less visible but just as important to having “a good mix and making it work.”

-If you are interested in this topic, you will also enjoy reading “Managing a Culturally Diverse Workforce“.
-If you wish to promote more diverse talent within your organization, please contact us at info@RedShoeMovement.com.
+If you are interested in this topic, you will also enjoy reading “Managing a culturally diverse workforce” or the Top Diversity Practices to Hire Culturally Diverse Employees.